 Your counselor will make sure you don't fall into foreclosure by mistake.
 Most mortgage payments have a 15-day grace period.
 However, once a payment is late, the next month's payment is considered late if not received by the first of the month.
 So, by the time you think you're two weeks late, you may actually be two months late and on the verge of a foreclosure action.
 Most creditors do want to help, but only on their terms and terms that their regulators approve.
 Your counselor can help you take advantage of any assistance programs that might help.

 Once you have your options laid out from your housing and credit counseling, you will have some decisions to make.
-Some things to consider are:
+Here are a couple of things to consider:

 - Are you better off renting or owning?
 You need to live somewhere.